The No-Show Math: How Smarter Invites Can Help Reduce Empty Spots

 This policy is transparent and client-friendly while protecting the business.
 Let’s unpack a few elements:

-Enforce consistently but kindly: Once in place, enforce the policy evenly.
+- Enforce consistently but kindly: Once in place, enforce the policy evenly.
 Don’t play favorites (waiving for one friend but not another will inevitably cause drama).
 If you choose to forgive a first offense or an emergency, apply that rule to all (“everyone gets one freebie” is a common unofficial practice – you can quietly give a pass the first time and just remind them).
-Using your booking system to automatically charge fees or deduct credits helps remove personal confrontation.
-Many systems (like Mindbody via add-ons, or your own payment system) can auto-charge the saved card or auto-deduct a class credit when a no-show is marked[36].
-That saves you from awkward “you owe us £5” chats – it’s just handled.
-If someone has an obviously valid excuse, you can always refund or credit back after the fact, but those should be rare exceptions.
+Some booking/payment systems can auto-charge the saved card or auto-deduct a class credit when a no-show is marked[36].
+Confirm your exact payment and refund workflow before promising automatic penalty charges.

 EU consumer considerations: Unlike the US, in some EU countries consumers might expect a bit more leniency or at least clarity on fees.
 Ensure your terms and conditions (AGB in Austria, for example) mention these fees so it’s legally sound.
 But as long as it’s communicated and the amounts are reasonable (covering costs, not profiteering), clients generally accept it.
 It’s similar to how doctor’s offices charge no-show fees – people understand the principle.